centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-digi-sarian-snmp.md

 ## Connector Dependencies

-The following monitoring connectors will be installed when you install the **Digi Sarian** connector through the **Configuration > Monitoring Connector Manager** menu:
+The following monitoring connectors will be installed when you install the **Digi Sarian SNMP** connector through the **Configuration > Monitoring Connector Manager** menu:
 * [Base Pack](./base-generic.md)